 1925 - Another detail from the "Coast of Folly" photo.
 Thanks to Marc Wanamaker's Bison Archives and Beverly Hills Heritage.

 1927 - A street sign installation in front of the Beverly.
-On the marquee: Buster Keaton in "College."
+On the marquee: Buster Keaton in his July release, "College."
 The photo is from Beverly Hills Heritage.

 c.1928 - A view of the east side of the building from Marc Wanamaker's Bison Archives.
 That's the Beverly's stagehouse at the center of the photo.